-In locating and identifying these sites, "Hill 100" is an interesting example of how cartography can provide a vital clue.
-Immediately to the east of Waltham Abbey South Site there is a low hill, shown by Ordnance Survey maps to be exactly ...100 feet high.
-Initially the site of one of the few 3inch 5cwt guns in the First World War, a local resident remembers the hilltop as an active anti-aircraft gun site in WW11.
-In 1945, however, the site was cleared and the field returned to agriculture.
+guns in the First World War, local resident Ray Sears remembers the hilltop as an active anti-aircraft gun site in World War Two.
+In 1946, however, the site was cleared and the field returned to agriculture.

 And, finally, "Crooked Mile".
 Just like the others, there was no guide other than the name.
 The Crooked Mile is a road leading north from the centre of Waltham Abbey.
 It had to be somewhere along there.
 But where?
 Aerial photographs from the 1940's, not for the first time, came to the rescue.
-In a meadow between the road and the North Site stood the now familiar shape of the platform. with its shelters.
-By 1950, however, it had been demolished and the area is now light woodland.
+In a meadow between the road and the North Site stood the now very familiar shape of the platform, with its shelters.
+By 1960, however, it had been demolished and the area is now light woodland.